 Blocking websites with BrowseControl is essential for securing your network against malicious websites and preventing employees from transferring data to unauthorized cloud storage platforms.

-BrowseControl includes a port filter to close unused or undesirable network ports such as those used for FTP and P2P, an application blocker to prevent employees from launching Windows applications, and a download filter to block files from being downloaded from HTTP websites on the internet.
+BrowseControl includes a port filter to close unused or undesirable network ports such as those used for FTP and P2P, an application blocker to prevent employees from launching Windows applications, and a download filter to block files from being downloaded from the internet.

 enPowerManager provides remote power management features and timestamped device activity reports that detail when employees login, logout, startup, shutdown, sleep, or hibernate their machines.

-Many compliance frameworks have stipulations for data localization & data residency.
+Many frameworks have compliance requirements relating to data localization & data residency.
 They may also require that external access to internal resources is limited wherever possible.
 CurrentWare’s solutions are installed on-premises, allowing you to retain full control over your deployment and any user activity data that you collect.

-Organizations that would like to use CurrentWare to monitor and manage employees that are working from home can still do so even with an on-premises deployment.
+Organizations that would like to use CurrentWare to manage employees that are working from home can still do so even with an on-premises deployment.
 See this article for more information.

 |Access Control||AC-6 Least Privilege:|

 The organization employs the principle of least privilege, allowing only authorized accesses for users (or processes acting on behalf of users) which are necessary to accomplish assigned tasks in accordance with organizational missions and business functions.

 |Granular security controls for web access, authorized applications, peripheral devices such as USB removable storage devices, and printers.|